 Generally speaking you can therefore survive in Papua New Guinea without learning either Tok Pisin, or one of the other 849 languages of the country, but once you are there try learning at least a few phrases, it might sound funny when you do it, but it is really rewarding and your local friends will appreciate you making the effort.

 Want to hear Tok Pisin in all its glory?
-Join YPT for our next tour to Papua New Guinea on the following link.
+Join YPT on one of our many yearly Papua New Guinea Tours